ENCYCLOPEDIC ENTRY

 Border

-A border is a real or artificial line that separates geographic areas.
-Borders are political boundaries.
+A border is a physical or political line that separates geographic areas.

 Grades